-Convert / Compress Image to WebP format with text / logo image watermarking and resize
+Convert / Compress Image to WebP format with text / logo image watermarking and resize.
+This tool also supports We support HEIC (High Efficiency Image Coding) images.

 This is safe client side only tool, it doesn't use server side files upload / processing and it doesn't store files